You want smart political talk without the meltdowns?

 I think the evidence is clear on that.

-And that that was said by Stormy Daniels, you're saying this to him, and that's uh it was, and and that's you know, on the heels of the election, this happened.
+And that's, you know, on the heels of the election, this happened.

-So Donald Trump followed his advice as counsel's advice at the time, you know, Michael Cohen not knowing what uh what a really treacherous dog he was and what perjurer and a liar he was, but followed his lawyer's advice, which is just make this go away.
+So Donald Trump followed his advice, his counsel's advice at the time, you know, Michael Cohen, not knowing what a really treacherous dog he was and what a perjurer and a liar he was, but followed his lawyer's advice, which is just make this go away.

 You know, that's what he did.

-He followed his lawyer's advice, he did that, and and he was a victim of extortion, because that is black letter law ex when someone does that.
+And he was a victim of extortion because that is blackletter law extortion when someone does that.

-But he paid it off just to prevent, as Michael Cohen said in his plea allocution, embarrassment to himself and his family.
+But he paid it off just to prevent, as Michael Cohen said in his plea allocation, embarrassment to himself and his family.

 The allocation was that he did it to influence the election and to prevent embarrassment to himself and to his family.

-When you say that, those last words mean everything, because personal use funds, when spending money to fulfill any commitment, obligation, or expense of a person that would here's the key word, exist irrespective of the campaign, it takes it out of the person.
+When you say that, those last words mean everything because personally used funds, when spending money to fulfill any commitment, obligation, or expense of a person that would, here's the key word, exist irrespective of the campaign, it takes it out of the personal election.

 Did Trump authorize the payments to Stormy Daniel?